 This course explores cinematography as an art of visual storytelling.
 The cinematographer plays a critical role in shaping the light and composition of an image and capturing that image for the screen.
 Students will investigate the theory and practice of this unique visual language and its power as a narrative element in cinema.
 Students will study films by accomplished cinematographers and engage in the work of the cinematographer through a series of projects.
+This course will be taught at the Wright Center in Mt.
+Vernon.
 Prerequisite: FILM 111.